 PUPILS Rights Responsibilities To be taught to a high standard in a safe, healthy secure environment.
 To attend and be punctual To come to school prepared for work.
 To follow the code of conduct and be aware of the consequences of actions.
 To be treated with respect.
 To be valued listened to and acknowledged.
 To have personal property respected.
 To have opportunities to develop spiritually, academically, morally, culturally and physically.
 To be free from verbal, emotional and physically abuse.
-To be rewarded for good To show respect for self, others and property.
+To be rewarded for good work.
+To show respect for self, others and property.
 To ask for help when necessary.
 To be responsible for your actions.
 To behave well on school buses.
 To always give your best efforts.
 To look out for younger pupils.
+To respect all teachers and non-teaching staff.
 To adhere to school rules To be ambassadors for our school.
 To report bullying/harassment.
 To look after your property.
 To do all homeworks on time.
 To be polite at all times.
 To keep the school clean.
 To listen and cooperate.
-To speak up when work.
-To respect all teachers and non-teaching staff. something is wrong.
+To speak up when something is wrong.